Is Mexico safe to travel right now?

-How safe is it to travel to Mexico?
+Is Mexico safe to travel to right now?

 15 Safety tips for traveling to Mexico

 Even if the place you’re traveling to is generally very safe, it’s always smart to take caution.
-To do so in Mexico, I’m listing the most common safety tips I have been using throughout the years I spent there and every time I go back.
+To do so in Mexico, I’m listing the most common safety tips that you should use in every foreign country and your own.